"The Road to Becoming a Ski Resort Maniac" ~Snow Machines & Snow Makers~ | Part 2 | With this power, the season will finally begin!

 For many years, Snow Town Yeti in Shizuoka Prefecture has held the prestigious title of "Japan's earliest opening ski resort."
 Since 1999, it has not lost this title to anyone else.
 Every year, the opening day is covered by various media outlets and is broadcast on television.
 Many people have probably seen the news

-There are a total of four snowmaking machines, stretching from the base to the middle of the slopes.
-Approximately 10 days before opening, they operate 24/7, with three shifts of operators working to create snow.
-Currently, work is underway in preparation for the October 30th opening, with the snowmaking machines running at full capacity around the clock.
-The resort uses approximately 500-600 tons of water per day.
-Since 1 liter of water equals 1 kilogram, 500 tons equals 500,000 liters.
-This represents an unimaginable amount of water.
+There are a total of four snowmaking machines, from the base to the middle of the slopes, and every year, starting about 10 days before opening, they operate 24 hours a day, with operators working in three shifts to create snow.
+Currently, they are in the midst of preparations for the opening on October 30th, and the snowmaking machines are running 24 hours a day.
+It is said that they use about 500 to 600 tons of water per day.
+Since 1 liter of water is about 1 kg, 500 tons is 500,000 liters.
+It is an unimaginable amount of water that is used.

 In the process of creating a course using snow-making machines, it is not possible to create enough snow to cover the entire course at once, so the snow is piled up in the order it is made.
 When the weather is sunny and the temperature rises, the older snow melts from the bottom up.
 To prevent this, the snow is covered with a cover to prevent direct sunlight from hitting it, but the mountain still gradually shrinks.
 Rain, wind, and typhoons are also natural enemies